practicajs/practica/docs/blog/is-prisma-better/index.md

 *Betteridge's law of headlines suggests that a 'headline that ends in a question mark can be answered by the word NO'.
 Will this article follow this rule?*

-Imagine an elegant businessman (or woman) walking into a building, wearing a fancy tuxedo, a luxury watch wrapped around his palm.
+Imagine an elegant businessman (or woman) walking into a building, wearing a fancy tuxedo and a luxury watch wrapped around his palm.
 He smiles and waves all over to say hello while people around are starring admirably.
-Shockingly, when getting closer, one can't ignore that his branded white shirt has a dark stain.
-A bold one.
-What a cognitive dissonance...
+You get a little closer, then shockingly, while standing nearby it's hard ignore a bold a dark stain over his white shirt.
+What a dissonance, suddenly all of that glamour is stained

 ![Suite with stain](./suite.png)